awsdocs/aws-codebuild-user-guide/doc_source/build-env-ref-env-vars.md

 + `CODEBUILD_WEBHOOK_EVENT`: The webhook event that triggers the current build\.
 + `CODEBUILD_WEBHOOK_PREV_COMMIT`: The ID of the most recent commit before the webhook push event that triggers the current build\.
 + `CODEBUILD_WEBHOOK_HEAD_REF`: The head reference name of the webhook event that triggers the current build\.
 It can be a branch reference or a tag reference\.
 + `CODEBUILD_WEBHOOK_TRIGGER`: Shows the webhook event that triggered the build\.
 This variable is available only for builds triggered by a webhook\.
-The value is parsed from the payload sent to CodeBuild by GitHub, GitHub Enterprise, or Bitbucket\.
+The value is parsed from the payload sent to CodeBuild by GitHub, GitHub Enterprise Server, or Bitbucket\.
 The value's format depends on what type of event triggered the build\.
   +  For builds triggered by a pull request, it is `pr/pull-request-number`\.
   +  For builds triggered by creating a new branch or pushing a commit to a branch, it is `branch/branch-name`\.
   +  For builds triggered by a pushing a tag to a repository, it is `tag/tag-name`\.